|

 WELTON, B.J.
 2013 A New Archaic Basking Shark (Lamniformes: Cetorhinidae) from the Late Eocene of Western Oregon, U.S.A., and Description of the Dentition, Gill Rakers and Vertebrae of the Recent Basking Shark Cetorhinus maximus (Gunnerus).
 New Mexico Museum of Natural History and Science, Bulletin 58: 48pp

-New species: Keasius taylori
+New genus: Keasius New species: Keasius taylori Abstract:

 The Family Cetorhinidae Gill, includes one extant genus, Cetorhinus Blainville, and a single living species, the basking shark, C. maximus (Gunnerus).
 Excluding Pseudocetorhinus Duffin, a questionable cetorhinid from the Late Triassic of Europe, the oldest cetorhinids are found in the middle Eocene of Antarctica, the Eocene of Oregon, and possibly the Eocene (Bartonian-Priabonian) Tavda Formation, west Siberia, Russia.
 The genus Cetorhinus has previously included only one valid extinct species, C. parvus Leriche, a small Oligocene to middle Miocene shark from marine sediments of Europe, and possibly the late Oligocene of South Carolina, U.S.A.
 Late Miocene through Pleistocene basking sharks from Europe, Japan, Chile, California and Oregon, are generally referred to the Recent species, C. maximus, or just identified as Cetorhinus sp.